 This compromised state will mean that they cannot fully utilize the water and nutrients supplied by the cultivator no matter the effort put into it.
 When not apprehended, this can eventually lead to stunted growth.

-Achieving the best humidity for marijuana isn’t a one-and-done thing when growing cannabis.
+Achieving the best humidity for growing weed isn’t a one-and-done thing when growing cannabis.
 Like many aspects of cultivating weed, some things need to be understood between plants’ life stages and humidity levels.
 Not to worry, although it sounds complicated, the concept and method are simple enough even for beginners.

 A note to remember is that there are different ways to measure humidity which includes “specific”, “absolute”, and “relative” humidity.
 Most growers and articles often refer to Relative Humidity or RH when talking about humidity control in the grow room.